department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/research-design/POA-Payment-History-Research-PLan.md

 - [References](#references)

 ### Goals
-**The Research's Goal:**
-Our goal is to conduct interviews:
+Is to mirgrate the current eBenfits ditigal version of Form 21-22 & 21-22a to VA.gov.
+In doing so, the VSP team will assess the clarity of the content to increase the veteran's understanding and reduce confusion, reducing bounce rates, and incomplete applications.

- - Document the user's expectations of the tool.
+#### Document the user's expectations of the tool.
+-
- - Note the user's pain points.
+#### Note the user's pain points.
+-
- - Access the user's level of comprehension of the tasks.
+#### Access the user's level of comprehension of the tasks.
+-

 ### Hypothesis
+#### Power of Attorney
-POA: Is the user will easily navigate through the wizard and efficiently locate, find, and select their representative, but the following issues may arise:
+Our hypothesis is, the veteran will easily navigate through the wizard and efficiently locate, find, and select their representative, but the following issues may arise:
 - Clearly understanding the component's shift from a wizard to a search feature back to a wizard.
 - Realizing whether or not the veteran understands their rights have been legally “handed over.”

+#### Payment History
-PH: Is the veteran will have two principal ways they will use the tool.
+Our hypothesis is, the veteran will have two principal ways they will use the tool.
 First, expected features should be centered around efficiently searching for a particular payment or a period of payments.
 Secondly, the veteran will also like to view only the last several (5-10) payments/returns.

 ### Research Questions
 #### Power of Attorney